ShareMyWebStuff/template-api/README.md

 ## Introduction

-This repository handles thes the creation of the AWS API gateway and the backend lambda code.
+This repository handles the creation of the AWS API gateway and the backend lambda code.
 - API Gateway
 - Lambda Layers
 - Lambda Functions